vfxwiki/matchGradeCat/README.md

 Images need to be in linear / ACEScg between 2 and 4k.

 The models/checkpoints are limited to the variation of the fottage trained (I did't have much on-set examples), and have been trainned mostly on ARRI ALEXA images.
 To keep predictions as accurate and generalized the range of CDL values is limited.
-You can however re-train the checkpoint model on your own image set
+You can however re-train the checkpoint model on your own image set and CDL range.

 This tool is currently at a proof of concept / early beta-stage.
 Colloaboration is most welcome!